clintonskitson/rexray/.docs/user-guide/config.md

 with the the most common use cases, exploring recommended guidelines, and finally, delving into the details of more advanced settings.

-## Basic Configuration
-This section outlines the three most common configuration scenarios encountered by REX-Ray's users:

- 1. REX-Ray as a stand-alone CLI tool
- 2. REX-Ray as a service, hosting a libStorage server
- 3. REX-Ray as a CLI client for a libStorage endpoint

 !!! note "note"

     Please remember to replace the placeholders in the following examples with values valid for the systems on which the examples are executed.

-    The example below specifies the `volumePath` property as `$HOME/VirtualBox/Volumes`.
-While the text `$HOME` will be replaced with the actual value for that environment variable at runtime, the path may still be invalid.
+    We provide explicit examples here for the `VirtualBox` driver.

     The `volumePath` property should reflect a path on the system on which the VirtualBox server is running, and that is not always the same system on which the `libStorage` server is running.